endoplasmic/google-assistant/README.md

 const config = {
   auth: {
     keyFilePath: 'YOUR_API_KEY_FILE_PATH.json',
-    savedTokensPath: 'SOME_PATH/tokens.js', // where you want the tokens to be saved (will create the directory if not already there)
+    // where you want the tokens to be saved
+    // will create the directory if not already there
+    savedTokensPath: 'SOME_PATH/tokens.js',
   },
 };